sph-mn/sph-sp/other/documentation/c-manual.md

 status_i_require(sp_ffti(len, input_output, imaginary_part));
 ~~~

 # sequencing with sp_seq
 * based on the concept of events that occur to affect output in a certain period
 * sp_seq receives an output block, one or more events, and a start and end time to generate for
 * events and event subtrees can be processed in parallel on an unlimited number of system cpu cores. this is a feature of sp_seq_parallel, which has the exact same function type signature
-* sp_seq can be called nested in events and events can be combined in various ways
+* sp_seq can be called nested in events and therefore events can be composed in various ways
 * sp_seq manages the list of active events and calls event functions to prepare, generate blocks and eventually free events
-* the interface is roughly like this: sp_seq(start, end, output_block, events) calls active event.f(valid_start, valid_end, output_block_at_offset)
+* it works roughly like this: sp_seq(start, end, output_block, events) calls any active event.f(valid_start, valid_end, output_block_at_offset)

 ## events
 * sp_event_t variables must be declared with sp_declare_event or initialized with sp_event_set_null unless they are overwritten with other events that have been declared in such a way
-* event.generate, event.free and event.prepare are custom functions
+* event.prepare, event.generate and event.free are custom functions with the expected type signatures
 * event.state is for custom data that will be available to the functions during the duration of the event
-* event.generate by default receives part of the block passed to sp_seq, where they are supposed to sum into, that means, they add to the output block instead of overwriting it
 * event.prepare is called before the event is to be rendered and, with groups, allows to build a nested composition where resources will be allocated on demand
+* event.generate receives part of the block passed to sp_seq, where it is supposed to sum into. that means, events are supposed to add to a given output block instead of overwriting it
 * the core sound events (wave-event, noise-event, etc) accept channel configuration for muting channels, amplitude differences and delays between channels

 ## custom events
 * define a struct for use as the event state if needed
-* define the event function (event.f) that will generate samples
+* define the event function event.f that will generate samples
 * define an event.free function to free the custom state when the event has finished
 * set .start and .end times as needed

 ## registering memory with events
 * events can track pointers with handler functions that will be called with the pointer on event.free
-* the use case for this is to free memory, or deinitialize other resource handles, from when the event was prepared. this could be done manually by using a custom event state, but this feature makes it generic
+* the use case for this is to free memory, or deinitialize other resource handles, that were introduced when the event was prepared. this could be done manually with a custom event state but this feature makes it generic

 ### usage
-* custom free functions need to call sp_event_memory_free(event) if memory is registered
+* custom free functions need to call sp_event_memory_free(event) unless no memory has been registered

 ## group-event
 * events can be bundled into a single event. this, for example, could represent one sound of an instrument with many sub-events, or a whole portion of a song, a riff, bar or similar